kuwaai/genai-os/src/executor/README.md

-                        Access code (default: None) --version VERSION     Version of the executor interface (default: v1.0) --ignore_kernel       Ignore kernel (default: False) --https               Register the worker endpoint with https scheme (default: False) --host HOST           The hostname or IP address that will be stored in Kernel, Make sure the location are accessible by Kernel (default: None) --port PORT           The port to serve.
-By choosing None, it'll assign an unused port (default: None) --worker_path WORKER_PATH
+                        Access code (default: None) --version VERSION     Version of the executor interface (default: v1.0) --ignore_kernel       Ignore kernel (default: False) --https               Register the executor endpoint with https scheme (default: False) --host HOST           The hostname or IP address that will be stored in Kernel, Make sure the location are accessible by Kernel (default: None) --port PORT           The port to serve.
+By choosing None, it'll assign an unused port (default: None) --executor_path EXECUTOR_PATH
-                        The path this model worker is going to use (default: /chat) --kernel_url KERNEL_URL
+                        The path this model executor is going to use (default: /chat) --kernel_url KERNEL_URL
                         Base URL of Kernel's executor management API (default: http://127.0.0.1:9000/) --log {NOTSET,DEBUG,INFO,WARNING,ERROR,CRITICAL}